 Understanding Boneless Wings

 Diving into the world of chicken wings brings us to a fork in the road: boneless versus bone-in.
+This choice isn’t just about taste—it’s about an experience.
+But one question often stands out: are b. wings always breaded?
+Let’s unpack the mystery.

 What Are Boneless Wings?